Basithgithub/SelfService/Self-service.md

 *2,api/v1/security/documenttype/showattachement*
 *3,api/v1/categoryrequestertype*
 - A Star in the fields while creating leave requests are mandatory fields which are required
+- On *Approved* stage we calls api *https://almawarid.operations.dynamics.com/api/services/MWMawaridServiceGroup/MWMawaridService/submitLeaveRequestToWF* with body
+*"Body":"{"_leaveRequestId":"@@Data.ERPRequestId""_submitterUserId":"admin","_status":"Approved","_legalEntity":"MWD"}"*
+> Note: On submit leave request *_submitterUserId* is assigned as *admin*
+- While creating leave request we call api using event *api/v1/recruitment/CreateSelfServiceRequestERP*
+> Note: This api is used to create data on erp

 ## **<ins>Loan Request</ins>**
  - Loan Request means a request by the Borrower, executed by a Responsible Officer of the Borrower